keelancook/missions-center/cgcs-staff-information/github-flowchart.md

       2. Mission Trips >> Professor FAQ
       3. Example Syllabus
 3. For Partners: This page introduces the idea of denominational partnerships in documentation and enables them to navigate between the subpages.
-   1. IMB
+   1. Company
    2. NAMB
    3. NC Baptists
    4. Church Resources: This page introduces churches to the idea of resources in documentation and enables them to navigate between the subpages.
       1. Becoming a Pathways Church
       2. Advocacy Team Overview
       3. Church Partnership
-         1. How can a church become partners with the IMB?
+         1. How can a church become partners with the Company?
          2. How can a church become partners with NAMB?
          3. How can a church become partners with NC Baptist?
       4. Does my church need to be revitalized?